gfilicetti/gke-github-deployment/containers/README.md

 ## Building Container Images

-This section describes the process for building and pushing container images to Artifact Registry, where they will later be used to deploy to a container runtime environment like GKE.
+This section describes the process for building and pushing container images to Artifact Registry, where they will later be used to deploy to a container runtime environment like GKE via Cloud Deploy.
+Cloud Deploy will allow us to deploy to multiple environments and runtimes that best suit our needs, e.g. (dev, staging, prod).

 1. Run this command to invoke Cloud Build to build and push your container image to Artifact Registry